ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 ![overview](https://github.com/ehn-dcc-development/hcert-spec/raw/main/overview.png)

-The health data is signed with the certificate, which is issued by Kela and was downloaded from the Swedish trust list.
+The health data is signed with the certificate, which is issued by Kela.
+We downloaded the public part from the Swedish trust list.

 Primary signature algorithm in DCC is Elliptic Curve Signature Algorithm (ECDSA), by using P-256 parameters with combination of SHA256 hashing algorithm, as defined in the [HCERT specification(Electronic Health Certificate).](https://github.com/ehn-dcc-development/hcert-spec/blob/main/hcert_spec.md#332-signature-algorithm)
 In the previous task we already generated suitable keys for this, by using *secp256r1* curve, which is [alias for NIST P-256/prime256v1.](https://tools.ietf.org/search/rfc4492#appendix-A)